Category:

 THE ABANDONED PRISON IN GERMANY

-The ‘Kettenburg’ is a medieval moated castle in Gräfentonna.
+Explore the ‘Kettenburg’, a medieval moated castle and prison in Gräfentonna.
 It was rebuilt several times and served as a correctional facility over a period of 130 years, until its closure in 1989.
 Today the site is abandoned and now and then used as a movie set.

 Eventually, from 1861 to 1991 the building served as a prison.
 For this purpose, the castle was enlarged with a third floor, so it could accommodate 282 inmates.
 Until 1933 it was a female only prison, but later that year they also opened a men’s department.